Kurento/kurento/source/mastering/kurento_API.rst

 Kurento API Reference
 %%%%%%%%%%%%%%%%%%%%%

-**Kurento Server** exposes an API to high level languages that allow application programmers to control it.
+**Kurento Media Server** exposes an API to high level languages that allow application programmers to control it.
 This high level API can be used with a **Kurento Client** for **Java** or **JavaScript**.
 If you prefer another programming language, you can use the
 :doc:`Kurento Protocol<kurento_protocol>`, based on :term:`WebSocket` and
 :term:`JSON-RPC`.

 In the following sections we will describe the Kurento API in a high level way.
-We will show the media capabilities exposed by Kurento Server to clients.
+We will show the media capabilities exposed by Kurento Media Server to clients.
 If you want see working demos using Kurento, please refer to :doc:`Tutorials section<../tutorials>`.

 .. index::